 In 2009/10 there was a new look to the finals, as hosts Benfica, Luparense C/5 of Italy and Azerbajian's Araz Naxçivan qualified with Interviú.
 The final matched Benfica and Interviú, and to the delight of competition-record 9,400 crowd at Lisbon's Pavilhão Atlântico, the venue for the inaugural competition eight years earlier, the Eagles won 3-2 after extra time.

 Benfica and city rivals Sporting Clube de Portugal both qualified for the 2010/11 finals, which uniquely contained no team from either Spain or Russia.
 Ekaterinburg and Araz were both topped in the elite round by Italian debutants ASD Città di Montesilvano C/5, and they were to claim their nation's first title with a 5-2 final defeat of Sporting – the pair having surprisingly beaten holders Benfica and hosts Kairat Almaty in the last four.

 Iberia Star Tbilisi, the only tournament ever-presents, made their first finals in 2012/13 and hosted the event.
-But Kairat Almaty took Kazakhstan's first UEFA title as they beat Barcelona 5-4 in a semi-final thriller and then Dinamo 4-3 in the decider.
-Dinamo had beaten Iberia Star 5-2 in the semi-finals and the hosts lost 4-1 to Barcelona for third place.
+But Kairat Almaty took Kazakhstan's first UEFA title as they beat Barcelona 5-4 in a semi-final thriller and then Dynamo 4-3 in the decider.
+Dynamo had beaten Iberia Star 5-2 in the semi-finals and the hosts lost 4-1 to Barcelona for third place.